FlorianLatapie/FlorianLatapie/README.md

 School names :

 - PNS : Polytech Nice Sophia

-- UNS-IUT-Info : Université Nice Sophia Antipolis - IUT Informatique - Campus Fabron
+~~- UNS-IUT-Info : Université Nice Sophia Antipolis - IUT Informatique - Campus Fabron~~

 Years :

-- IUT1 : 1st year of two year of university diploma in Computer Science
+~~- IUT1 : 1st year of two year of university diploma in Computer Science~~
-- IUT2 : 2nd and last year of university diploma in Computer Science
+~~- IUT2 : 2nd and last year of university diploma in Computer Science~~

 - SI3 : 1st year of engineering degree
 - SI4 : 2nd year of engineering degree
 - SI5 : 3rd and last year of engineering degree

 Semesters :

-- S[1-4] : UNS-IUT-Info semesters
+~~- S[1-4] : UNS-IUT-Info semesters~~

 - S[5-9] : PNS semesters

 Some projects are coded in French, the language of the code and the documentation is specified in the description of the repository.

+2023/11/17 edit : One of my teachers at UNS-IUT-Info has asked me to remove all the git repositories associated with this school.

 ## Most notable gists